PHILIPPINES COUNTRY GUIDE

 Overall, the Philippines is friendly toward foreign investment, including when it comes to buying stocks, bonds, and ETFs.

-The Philippine peso (PHP) is one of the better currency investments in Asia, especially compared to the region’s more exotic currencies.
+The Philippine peso (PHP) is one of the better currency investments in Asia, especially when we’re comparing it to the region’s more exotic currencies.

-Right now, the peso isn’t beaten down enough to be considered a solid buying opportunity.
-Yet the Philippine peso has enjoyed relative stability over the long term.
+While the Philippine peso isn’t beaten down enough to be considered a solid buying opportunity, it has enjoyed relative stability over the past several decades.

 Even so, the Philippine peso remains one of the stronger currencies in Southeast Asia.
 You’re far better off holding peso than, for example, the Vietnamese dong or Indonesian rupiah.